 Plagiarism happens for a number of reasons—one is because some students decide consciously to gain credit for the work of others.
-However, most incidents of plagiarism are the product not of deliberate cheating, but of underdeveloped academic skills.
+However, most incidents of plagiarism are not the product of deliberate cheating but of underdeveloped academic skills.

 |Intellectual insecurity: the 'use your own words' paradox||Find your own voice|